 As the frequency of immigration-related inspections has increased in some areas of the United States, principally border regions, the ISO strongly advises international students, scholars, and their dependents to carry their immigration documents, especially when traveling outside of the Charlottesville area.

 When traveling outside of the Charlottesville area, we believe it is particularly important that international students, scholars, and their dependents carry their passport in addition to the I-94.
+For most students & scholars the I-94 information is not longer found on an actual card.
+The U.S. government has discontinued the issuance of the I-94.
+To retrieve e a printable copy of your current immigration status upon admission: www.cbp.gov/I94.
 Individuals in F or J status should also carry the I-20 or DS-2019 as proof of current legal status and its duration.
 Other non-immigrants should carry the I-797 notice.
 Those with any form of approved and valid work authorization should keep the Employment Authorization Card with them as well, as this is also recognized as a “registration document.”
 Because it is not easy to replace immigration documents if lost or stolen, the utmost care should be exercised when travelling with these legal documents.

 International students, scholars, and their dependents are valued members of the University community.
 The requirement to carry immigration documents should not be cause for concern.
 It is not new.
 Please direct any questions this advisory to the International Studies Office, 434-982-3013, firstname.lastname@example.org, Minor Hall 223.